polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 We want to support both the old and new versions in the runtime and node.
 The implementation must be able to detect the version of a given candidate receipt.

-`CandidateDescriptor` is at version 2 if:
+`CandidateDescriptor` is a valid version 2 descriptor, if:
+- version field is 0
 - the reserved fields are zeroed
 - the session index matches the session index of the relay parent
-- the UMP queue contains a core index commitment and it the one in the descriptor.
+- the UMP queue contains a core index commitment and it matches the one in the descriptor.

 ### UMP transport